ColinKennedy/rez_developer_packages/rez_docbot/documentation/configuring_rez_docbot.rst

 rez_docbot allows users to define multiple publish locations for documentation through configuration settings.
 The exact details of "what settings are allowed in each configuration" depends on the publisher.
-However, everything in this page is supported by all publisher types.
+However, everything in this page is supported by all, current publisher types.
 If you want to read about per-publisher details, check out :doc:`publisher_types`.

 In general, users can define configuration settings in 1 of 2 ways: